vijeta1/noob-to-pro-v2/week 3.md

 **( Timeline : 03<sup>st</sup> June'19 - 09<sup>th</sup> June'19 )**

- **All the below actions are to be performed on given access.log file**

 |#| Task		| Points	|	Format To Submit	|
 |--| ------------- 	| -------------	|	-------------------		|